 This letter, written some time ago, is becoming increasingly relevant for organizations that wish to stay in business:

 To create a culture of continuous learning and improvement, your role is not to be underestimated.
-Together with your people you need to invest in joint initiatives that foster development of your people’s competences.
+Together with your people, you need to invest in joint initiatives that foster the development of your people’s competences.
 Not just top-down or bottom-up, or a one-time investment for example by a bunch of classroom training.
 And please don’t get your hopes up on a “just one-size-fits-all” approach.
-Continuous learning requires that talent management is high on your and your people’s agenda at all times.
+Continuous learning requires that talent management is high on you and your people’s agenda at all times.

 There are two strategies you can choose from to ingrain talent management in your digital enterprise: engage and disrupt.
 The former helps in professionalizing your workforce by taking them on an expedition to the new world of IT.
-A new world that uses IT to creating high-performant organizations.
-The latter is crucial in establishing a culture where champions are grown and nurtured, where experimentation, continuous improvement and craftsmanship are key.
+A new world that uses IT in creating high-performant organizations.
+The latter is crucial in establishing a culture where champions are grown and nurtured, where experimentation, continuous improvement, and craftsmanship are key.
 This strategy builds on the lessons we can learn from successful startups who are luring away your best people for good reasons.
 A combination of engagement and disruption is the perfect cocktail for talent management.
-It helps ensuring your best people not only stay, but also lead the transformation towards a great organization, acting as ambassadors and champions.
-At the same time it provides “a journey for all” where all professionals are engaged and where needed refit for their new roles and responsibilities.
+It helps to ensure your best people not only stay but also lead the transformation towards a great organization, acting as ambassadors and champions.
+At the same time, it provides “a journey for all” where all professionals are engaged and where needed refit for their new roles and responsibilities.
 So take the helm and help your people getting fit for the future!

 The popularity of the Instruqt learning platform is just one example of a trend that is irreversible: only the organizations that solve the HR and talent management challenges will win.
 Focussing on technology would be a grave mistake.
 Organizations do not run on technology, but on people, and their skills.
 Despite AI and robotization trends that are around the corner, this is not going to change anytime soon.